zx1314621/DSYFinalProject/README.md

+When you download this project, two operations you need to do;

-you need to set you database information in properties/jdbc.properties firstly;
+1. you need to set you database information in properties/jdbc.properties firstly;

 And then use following sql sentences build database;